ccprocessor/cc-store/docs/architecture.md

 ### Reading Performance

 - Column-based storage allows selective reading of required fields
-- HTML content can be excluded from queries when not needed
 - Predefined partition structure enables efficient date range and domain queries
 - Bloom filters accelerate point lookups